GoogleCloudPlatform/apigee-samples/websockets/docs/cloudshell-tutorial.md

 ./deploy.sh
 ```

 This script creates a sample websockets API Proxy.
-The script also tests that the deployment and configuration has been sucessful.
+The script also tests that the deployment and configuration has been successful.

 ### Test the APIs